salemsajjad/Vitis-HLS-Sequential/05-Timer_Vitis_HLS/README.md

 As the picture is shown below the module has one N-bit input for determining the Timing Interval and a "Start" port and "End" output.

-When the timer receivs a logic value '1' ib Start input, it counts n-clock cycles and activates the End output.
+When the timer receives a logic value '1' ib Start input, it counts n-clock cycles and activates the End output.

 ![alt text](https://github.com/salemsajjad/Vitis-HLS-Sequential/blob/main/05-Timer_Vitis_HLS/Photos/timer_block_diagram.png?raw=true)